Non GMO Soy Protein Powder –

 NOTE: While the totality of evidence suggests health benefits for soy, scientific opinion is not uniform on the appropriate use of soy by women with a history of breast cancer.
 We recommend that women with this history discuss the option of soy intake with their physician.

-A top-rated soy protein powder supplement should contain all nine essential amino acids
+A top-rated soy protein powder should contain all nine essential amino acids

 - Lysine.............1060 mg

-One serving (two tablespoons) of the soy protein powderfeatured on this website provides 16 grams of non-GMO soy protein.
+One serving (three tablespoons) of the recommended soy protein powder on this website provides 16 grams of non-GMO soy protein, 1.5 grams of fat and 1 gram of carbohydrates.

-In addition, this product contains no artificial flavors, sweeteners, colors or preservatives.
-It is kosher certified and one serving provides 35% of daily calcium needs.
-It is naturally cholesterol and lactose free.
+In addition, this non-GMO product contains no artificial flavors, sweeteners, colors or preservatives.
+It is gluten free, kosher certified and one serving provides 35% of daily calcium needs.
+It's low-glycemic, naturally cholesterol and lactose free.

-There’s an ongoing debate, both in traditional medicine and holistic circles, about the benefits and potential harm of soy products.
-Soybeans have been used for many years by many cultures as a high quality protein source that has numerous additional health benefits for virtually anyone.
+In traditional medicine and holistic circles, there's an ongoing debate about the benefits and/or the potential harm of soy products.
+Soybeans have been used for centuries by many cultures as a high quality protein source that has numerous additional health benefits for virtually anyone.

 Sadly, modern agriculture and food industry methods have created some legitimate reasons for concern:

-- Modern food industry has created more and more processed, refined, chemically altered, instant products that contain soy but in an extremely altered, unhealthy state.
-These products contain virtually none of the original benefits of the soybean, and many of the detrimental effects common in overly processed, chemically altered foodstuffs.
-Examples: soy milk and cheese, tofu products (Note: organic, healthy versions of some soy products are available through specialty stores, but caution must be taken with any foodstuff that is overly processed, or in an unnatural state.)
+- Modern food industry increasingly refines and chemically alters soy ingredients to produce processed products that contain soy in an extremely altered, unhealthy state.
+Such products contain virtually none of the original benefits of the soybean, and many of the detrimental effects common in overly processed, chemically altered foods.
+Examples: soy milk and cheese and tofu products (Note: Non-GMO healthy versions of some soy products may still be found through specialty stores, but caution must be taken with any foodstuff that is overly processed, or in an unnatural state.)

 - Quality/source of the soybeans.
 Soybeans are one of the top 5 most genetically modified crops, leading to numerous concerns.
 Use of fertilizers, pesticides, etc., is another concern.

-- The Bottom Line: The soybean is nutrient and protein-rich.
+- The Bottom Line: Non-GMO soybeans should be nutrient and protein-rich.
 Quality control and processing methods make ALL the difference in soy protein powder supplements.

-The featured manufacturer of soy protein powder supplements has been making soy protein for over 50 years.
+The featured company is remarkably different from other dietary supplement manufacturers.
+They've manufactured soy protein powder supplements for 60 years.
 The company’s founders knew the health benefits of soy while realizing the potential detrimental factors.
 They knew that processing would make all the difference.

-Long ago, this supplement industry leader developed a unique method to ensure that the good remains and the bad is eliminated.
-See the following concerns about soy by traditional medicine and holistic circles today and how the featured company’s processing difference in its soy protein powder, and adherence to quality overcomes each concern:
+Long ago, this 'beyond organic' industry leader developed a unique soy-processing method to ensure that the good remains and the bad is eliminated.

 - Soy may stunt growth and/or cause thyroid problems.